Subsidising Inclusive Insurance to Reduce Poverty: Microinsurance with Subsidised Flexible Premiums

-The intangibility of microinsurance makes it difficult to attract potential clients.
-Most clients will never experience a claim and so cannot perceive the real value of microinsurance, paying more to the scheme (in terms of premium payments) than what they actually receive from it.
+The intangibility of microinsurance makes it difficult to attract potential consumers.
+Most policyholders will never experience a claim and so cannot perceive the real value of microinsurance, paying more to the scheme (in terms of premium payments) than what they actually receive from it.
 It is only when claims are settled that microinsurance becomes tangible.
 The alternative microinsurance subsidy scheme described here could increase client value, since, for example, individuals below the barrier $B$ may submit claims, receive a payout and therefore perceive the value of microinsurance when they suffer a loss, regardless of whether they have ever paid a single premium.
-Other ways of increasing microinsurance client value include bundling microinsurance with other products and introducing Value Added Services (VAS), which represent services such as telephone hotlines for consultation with doctors or remote diagnosis services (for health schemes) offered to clients outside of the microinsurance contract \citep{Article:Madhur2019}.
+Further ways of increasing microinsurance client value include bundling microinsurance with other products and introducing Value Added Services (VAS), which (for health schemes) are services such as telephone hotlines for consultation with doctors or remote diagnosis services, offered to clients outside of the microinsurance contract \citep{Article:Madhur2019}.